-In 2021 a grant from the Theatres Trust’s Theatre Improvement Scheme, in association with the Wolfson Foundation, will support the replacement and upgrade of the Minerva Theatre’s house lights, reducing their energy consumption by 99%.
+In 2021 a grant from the Theatres Trust’s Theatre Improvement Scheme, in association with the Wolfson Foundation, supported the replacement and upgrade of the Minerva Theatre’s house lights, reducing their energy consumption by 99%.

 RENEW utilised environmentally sustainable processes including the creation of a waste soil bund to create a planted-out, wildlife haven.

-While CFT’s site isn’t suitable for bee-keeping, in 2021 we added swift boxes to the Festival Theatre building; we look forward to our first avian visitors.
+While CFT’s site isn’t suitable for bee-keeping, in 2021 we added swift boxes to the Festival Theatre building; we look forward to our first avian visitors, hopefully in 2022!
 Our Green Room garden is also a wildlife haven, with staff donating bird seed, and drought tolerant plants minimising the need for watering.